 A team of students from the University of Stuttgart just designed, built and raced what could be the fastest accelerating electric vehicle in the world.

-Some 10% of the energy generated by an engine’s car is lost due to friction between tires and the pavement.
+Some 10% of the energy generated by a car’s engine is lost due to friction between tires and the pavement.
 What if you could harness this lost energy somehow?
-A group at University of Wisconsin-Madison in collaboration with researchers in China have found a ingenious way to collect and use this friction energy by effectively inserting nanogenerators into tires.
+A group at the University of Wisconsin-Madison in collaboration with researchers in China have found a ingenious way to collect and use this friction energy by effectively inserting nanogenerators into tires.